burrelvannjr/no-snitching/README.md

 # README: I hate people who cross picket lines and I hate snitches more

 ## Description
 This project is a Python-based automation script using Selenium WebDriver.
-It's designed to fill out and submit a form automatically on the specified webpage, using randomly generated data pulled from text files.
+Its designed to provide fake, believable data to csulbs class snitchy thing

 ## Prerequisites
 To run this script, you need Python installed on your system, along with the Selenium package and the appropriate WebDriver for your browser.